The practical examination is comprised of six components taken over two days:

 The examiners decide whether or not the candidate has passed this phase and inform him/her at the time.
 If it is a fail, they provide constructive feedback.
 Two attempts at this phase are permitted per diet.
 Only those who pass can proceed to the phase 2 OSPE session.

-- Medical disease death
+- Medical disease and elderly pathology death

 - Peri-operative death